tlienart/GPlot.jl/docs/src/man/installation.md

 To work with GPlot, you will need three things:

-1. Julia ≥ 1.0
+1. Julia ≥ 1.0,
 1. the GPlot.jl package,
 1. the GLE engine.

 **Note**: if you intend to use LaTeX, you will also need to have `pdflatex`.

-To install the package in Julia, the usual command for unregistered packages applies:
+To install GPlot in Julia, the usual command for unregistered packages applies:

 ```julia-repl
 ] add https://github.com/tlienart/GPlot.jl